Undrcver/live-weather-dash/README.md

 # Live-weather-dash

-This is an application that allows the user to search for any city and give i's current weather.
+This is an application that allows the user to search for any city and give it's current weather.
 The search results include things like temperature, wind, and humidity.

 ## Screenshots